What is Bloat in Dogs?

-In this phase, the stomach will start to dilate (gastric dilation) and the stomach begin to twist (gastric volvulus).
+In this phase, the stomach will start to dilate (gastric dilation) and the stomach begins to twist (gastric volvulus).
 A dog will present as “off,” anxious, pensive, restless.
 Unproductive vomiting is common and only produces a white foam.
 The dog’s abdomen may or may not be swollen during this phase.

 Phase II GDV:

-Due to the dilation and twisting of the stomach, blood supply to the stomach gets cut off.
+Due to the dilation and twisting of the stomach, the blood supply to the stomach gets cut off.
 The primary veins to the heart and liver are compressed and twisted.
 The spleen becomes engorged.
 Shock begins to develop.
 The stomach tissue during this phase is damaged.

 Phase III GDV:

 Due to the lack of blood flow, the spleen and stomach tissue become necrotic (dead).
-In this phase the shock is severe and irreversible.
+In this phase, the shock is severe and irreversible.
 Heart failure develops and death is imminent.

 Here is a comprehensive checklist of possible bloat symptoms for your reference.